-Top Tips for keeping your security details safe
+Our top tips for keeping your information safe

 - Never disclose your security details to anyone, even if you share a joint account.

 - The Society may ask for your customer number and specific characters of your security answers to help identify you on our system.
 We will never ask you for the full answers to any of your security details.